codaxy/cxjs/MIGRATION.md

 ---

+### Active Bugs

+- Infinite Grid repeating row values (Docs)
+- Missing search icon in Aquamarine theme (Gallery)

 ## Finalization

-[ ] Check online .d.ts files for all widgets at the end [ ] Migrate gallery
+[x] Check online .d.ts files for all widgets at the end [x] Migrate gallery
 [ ] Migrate all docs examples to typescript
 [ ] Figure out a fiddle replacement (with AI :)
 [ ] Write detailed documentation and migration paths